Heritage Adventurer: Heritage Adventurer

-In 2021, Heritage Expeditions announced that it had acquired the vessel and, following an extensive refit, will begin offering cruises from May 2022 onwards under the name Heritage Adventurer.
+In 2021, Heritage Expeditions, an expedition cruise company based in Christchurch, New Zealand, announced that it had acquired the ship on long term contract.
+An extensive refit of the vessel was undertaken in Greece and Turkey.
+During the refit, the passenger accommodation was reduced from 184 to 140.
+Heritage Expeditions said that this was to provide a more comfortable and spacious experience on board.
+The hull was painted blue with gold bands, and the vessel was renamed Heritage Adventurer.
+It began cruises for Heritage Expeditions in October 2022.

+In September 2025, the first stage of a programme of refurbishment work was carried out on the guest accommodation on decks 5 and 6, and in the dining room and bistro.
+Stages 2 and 3 covering the rest of the guest accommodation and other shared areas will take place in 2026 and 2027.

 Incidents

 1996 grounding

 On 29 August 1996, Hanseatic ran aground in Simpson Strait in the Canadian Arctic.
 The vessel was eleven days into an eastbound transit along the Northwest Passage with 149 passengers and 110 crew, and had stopped at Gjoa Haven to let passengers ashore.
 Unknowingly to the crew, a green buoy marking a shallow shoal had not been removed after the previous navigating season and, over the winter months, had been moved to the northeast by about 200 m by drifting ice.
 Shortly after departure, Hanseatic ran aground on the shoal at 68°33.75′N 97°32.2′W.

 With no danger of the vessel sinking, Hanseatic's passengers were allowed to explore the nearby islands using the ship's boats until the Russian icebreaker Kapitan Dranitsyn arrived to pick up the passengers on 5 September and continue the Northwest Passage expedition under charter by Hanseatic Tours.
 Hanseatic itself was successfully refloated on 8 September.
 While the ship's hull was damaged during the grounding, no oil spilled to the sea and there were no injuries among the passengers or the crew.